OHNLP/FamilyHistoryNLP/README.md

 1. Download FamilyHistoryNLP.zip from the [Github Release](https://github.com/OHNLP/FamilyHistoryNLP/releases/latest)
 2. The zip file will contain three folders, `configs/`, `modules/` and `resources/`.
 Copy the contents to their respective folders in your OHNLP Tookit installation
 3. Go to `configs/example_fh_nlp_filesystem_to_csv.json` and make a copy.
 Do not modify this example json directly as changes will be overwritten on updates
-4. Pick one of a or b
+4. Pick one of the following:
-	a.
-If files in/files out is suitable for your use case, change lines 8 and 28 to the appropriate input/output directories.
+	-	If files in/files out is suitable for your use case, change lines 8 and 28 to the appropriate input/output directories.
-	b.
-If you wish to change input/output formats, replace lines 5-12 and 23-44 with the correct backbone input and output function respectively.
+	-	If you wish to change input/output formats, replace lines 5-12 and 23-44 with the correct backbone input and output function respectively.
 Supported formats include SQL, BigQuery, HCatalog, and JSON.
 Please refer to OHNLP Backbone Documentation

 ## IV.
 Execution Instructions: